CRYSP: a Total-Body PET based on cryogenic cesium iodide crystals: Results

 \subsection{Count rates and NECR}

-The count rates performance of the device is calculated by simulating a solid circular cylinder composed of polyethylene with an outside diameter of 203~mm, an overall length of 700~mm, and an internal volume of 22,000 mL.
-The cylinder is placed in the center of the FOV and axially aligned with the scanner.
-A 6.4~mm hole is added parallel to the central axis of the cylinder, at a radial distance of 4~mm, according to the NEMA specifications.
-Inside the hole, a tubing of length 700~mm, inside diameter of 3.2~mm, and outside diameter of 4.8~mm was inserted.
-In the simulation, $4.5\times10^{6}$ positrons were generated uniformly within the tubing volume.
-The time window was varied in order to simulate different activities, ranging from 0 to 40~kBq/mL.
+.
+A solid circular cylinder made of polyethylene with an outer diameter of 203 mm, an overall length of 700 mm, and an internal volume of 22,000 mL was simulated.
+The phantom was placed at the center of the FOV and axially aligned with the scanner.
+A 6.4 mm hole, positioned 4 mm off the central axis, contained a 700 mm-long tubing (inner/outer diameters of 3.2/4.8 mm) filled with a uniform positron source.
+In each configuration, $4.5\times10^{6}$ positrons were generated uniformly within the tubing volume, and the acquisition time window was varied to reproduce different activity concentrations between 0 and 40 kBq/mL.

-Rates of total, true, scatter, and noise-equivalent counts were calculated as detailed in section 4 of the NEMA NU 2-2018 protocol and are shown in fig.~\ref{fig:necr}.
-A peak NECR of 1.79~Mcps is obtained at an equivalent concentration of 14~kBq/mL.
+Rates of total, true, scattered, and noise-equivalent counts were calculated according to Section 4 of the NEMA NU 2–2018 standard and are shown in Fig.~\ref{fig:necr}. {A peak NECR of $(1.79\pm0.04)$~Mcps was obtained for CRYSP at an equivalent activity concentration of $14.0$~kBq/mL, while the LYSO-based PET reached $(2.97\pm0.05)$~Mcps at $25.6$~kBq/mL, in good agreement with the reported measurement from Quadra~\cite{prenosil2022performance} (2.96 Mcps for MRD at 27.5 kBq/mL).
+The corresponding scatter fraction (SF) was found to be approximately 20\% for CRYSP and 40\% for the LYSO-based PET, as shown in Fig.~\ref{fig:necr} (right), indicating that the improved energy resolution of cryogenic CsI effectively reduces scattered coincidences by about a factor of two.
+Also in this case, the SF for the LYSO-based simulated PET is in good agreement with the Quadra reported measurement~\cite{prenosil2022performance}.}